Camden, Rosehill: Description

 Camden is a two-story Victorian Italianate villa of stuccoed brickwork with gabled corrugated iron roof.
 Three sided bay front on gabled wing with stucco string courses and label moulds, and large elaborately fretted bargeboards.
 The verandah on the northern and western facades has cast iron columns and lace balustrades, bullnose corrugated iron roof, and timber floors.
 Flourishing gardens and trees surround the property.

-The house has been divided into two self-contained flats by sealing off the internal stair and rebuilding it within the external verandah.
+The house had been divided into two self-contained flats by sealing off the internal stair and rebuilding it within the external verandah.
 Original internal joinery and fireplaces are intact and only minor alterations have occurred.
-As at 12 September 2003, some work was required to repair cracked plaster ceilings and brickwork; otherwise the structure was in good condition and had been well maintained.
+As of 12 September 2003, some work was required to repair cracked plaster ceilings and brickwork; otherwise the structure was in good condition and had been well maintained.

+Fully restored according to Historical reference material and methods from 1984 -1992 By Colin & Thelma Needs.
+Application for Heritage Listing made by Colin & Thelma Needs.

 Heritage listing

 Camden is one of the best examples of a mid-Victorian villa house in the Parramatta district.
 Only six other buildings of similar period and architectural style exist in the Parramatta region.

 Camden was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.